-- After blooming, trim the plant back to neaten the appearance and to promote another bloom.
-The flowers are rich in nectar and will attract many beneficial insects to the garden.
+- These flowers are rich in nectar and attract many beneficial insects to the garden.

-- Sowing Rate: Approximately 1,000 seeds covers 20 square feet or 3 - 4 seeds per plant.
-Start the Nepeta seeds in spring once frost danger has passed.
+- Sowing Rate: Approximately 1,000 seeds covers 20 square feet or 3 - 4 seeds per plant

 Catmint is very easy to care for and you can grow it both indoors and outdoors without much effort.
 It requires full sun to bloom sporadically, mid-cool temperatures, slightly acidic organic and well-draining soil, and regular pruning.
 This plant is pretty tolerant of drought, so you do not need to worry about how often it should be watered.

 How could you resist these gorgeous and exciting plants?
 If you find yourself among the happy owners of a cat (or more), you must add catmint plants to your garden as soon as possible.
 They are colorful, minty-fragrant, and they will provide you with daily fun when your cat approaches them.